jasobrien/jasobrien.github.io/README.md

 # Property Investment Calculator

-A simple, browser-based calculator for analysing Australian property investment scenarios.
-The tool allows users to enter property details, financial assumptions, and mortgage parameters to automatically compute:
+A browser-based calculator for analysing Australian property investment scenarios.
+Enter property details, financial assumptions, and mortgage parameters to automatically compute:

-* Upfront purchase costs
+- Upfront purchase costs
-* Mortgage repayment amounts
+- Mortgage repayment amounts
-* Cashflow impacts
+- Cashflow impacts
-* Custom scenarios via adjustable interest rates and deposit sizes
+- Custom scenarios via adjustable interest rates and deposit sizes
+- Tax and depreciation effects
-* Export of results to PDF
+- Export of results to PDF

 This project is ideal for investors assessing the viability of residential property purchases.